 6. Reporting to Work

-A new hire will be scheduled for orientation once the EPAF has been submitted by the BSC.
-New employees will come to new hire orientation located on the ground level of Nesmith Hall on their first day of work, which is a Monday.
+A new hire will be scheduled for orientation once the new hire has completed all HR paperwork.
+New employees will attend HR orientation virtually and will receive an invite, with their supervisor on copy, the Wednesday prior to their start date.
+HR orientation is held at the beginning of each pay period and a payroll schedule can be found here.
 The department supervisor will be responsible for orienting the new employee to their job and the department.

 Please contact Human Resources: 862-0501 (voice), 862-3227 (TTY) for additional information.

 How to establish computer and email accounts for new employees: Faculty, Staff and Students within the University System of New Hampshire are eligible for one or more Central System accounts.
 Accounts managed by Information Technology include Academic, Administrative, Research, Web Contributor and Exchange accounts.

 For more information, please refer to UNH IT Accounts.

 How to establish telephone accounts for new employees: For information, please refer to IT Telecommunications

 The University of New Hampshire welcomes employment applications from qualified foreign nationals and currently employs more than 150 international faculty, staff and researchers at its Durham campus.